Finding a Top Financial Advisor Firm in Sandy, Utah

 Capita Financial Network Investment Strategy

 Through separately managed accounts (SMAs), Capita Financial Network provides investment strategies to clients that fit their long-term objectives.
 Advisors review and rebalance portfolios on a regular basis in accordance with the changing needs of clients.
-In order to pursue the strongest possible returns, advisors select model portfolios or other asset management services that best fit with clients' needs.
+In order to pursue the strongest possible returns, advisors select model portfolios or other asset management services that best fit clients' needs.

 The firm's methods of analysis revolve mostly around comparisons to applicable benchmarks, such as standard deviations, beta and portfolio ranges.
 Advisors typically invest across a range of asset classes, including mutual funds, exchange-traded funds (ETFs), variable annuities, equities and fixed-income securities.